ihmcrobotics/ihmc-robot-data-logger/README.md

 - Reboot the computer

-## Publishing the logger from source
+## Publishing and configuring the logger

-- clone ihmc-open-robotics-software
+- clone ihmc-robot-data-logger
-- `cd ihmc-open-robotics-software/ihmc-robot-data-logger`
+- `cd ihmc-robot-data-logger`
-- `gradle deployLogger -PdeployLoggerHost=[Hostname or IP of logger] -PdeployLoggerUser=[SSH username] -PdeployLoggerPassword=[SSH password]`

-## Finishing the logger configuration

-Create the directory to log to (either logging locally to the computer or logging to a network volume)

-        mkdir ~/robotLogs
+- `gradle deploy`

+This will show a deploy GUI which allows installation and setup of a logger on a remote computer.

+Note: The logger gets unstable after a few days.
+To avoid issues, there is a hack in the deploy application to restart the logger at midnight.
+This makes sure there is a working logger every morning.

 ### Logging to a Network volume